ArmindoFlores/sp-solarsail/README.md

 * `-r`/`--framerate` - Used to set the video framerate when using `-O save`.
 * `-s`/`--snapshots` - A list of frames to save as images.
 For example, `-s 1,5,10` will save the frames 1, 5, and 10 to a file.
 * `-l`/`--limits` - The `x` and `y` limits of the display window, in the form of `--limits xmin,xmax,ymin,ymax`.

+## Running on Mac
+If a warning appears within the progress bar saying `ApplePersistenceIgnoreState: Existing state will not be touched...`, the command `defaults write org.python.python ApplePersistenceIgnoreState NO` runned on the terminal should fix it.